Josephine Premice: Theatre

 Premice made her Broadway debut in a 1945 revue show called Blue Holiday.
 The show was choreographed by Katherine Dunham, with whom Josephine had studied dance and her co-star was Ethel Waters.
 She was in the pre-Broadway cast of the musical House of Flowers with Diahann Carroll and Pearl Bailey.
 Josephine was nominated for a Tony Award for her work in the 1957 musical Jamaica as Ginger alongside leading lady Lena Horne.
 Her next Broadway appearance in A Hand Is on the Gate, where she performed African American poetry works alongside James Earl Jones, Cicely Tyson, and Gloria Foster, garnered her a second Best Featured Actress in a Musical Tony Award nomination.
 Her final Broadway appearance came in 1976 with the musical Bubbling Brown Sugar.
 Reviewing the production in The New York Times, Clive Barnes wrote that Ms. Premice "can almost make a feather boa come alive."

 Film and television

-Premice played a supporting role in the 1974 television movie The Autobiography of Miss Jane Pittman as Ms. Gautier.
+Premice appeared as Louise Belefonte on the final weeks of the CBS soap opera The Secret Storm.
+She played a supporting role in the 1974 television movie The Autobiography of Miss Jane Pittman as Ms. Gautier.
 She guest-starred on The Jeffersons in 1979, playing Louise Jefferson's sister, and The Cosby Show in 1986.
 Between 1991 and 1993, she guest-starred as Desiree Porter (after an initial appearance as Erdine Abernathy) in several episodes of A Different World.

 Later years

 An alumna of Columbia University with a degree in anthropology, she was also known for her calypso recordings and fashion sense.

-Premice died in her Manhattan residence on April 13, 2001 at the age of 74 from complications of emphysema.
+Premice died in her Manhattan residence on April 13, 2001, at the age of 74 from complications of emphysema.
 She and her estranged husband, Timothy Fales, had two children, Enrico Fales (b.
 1959) and Susan Fales-Hill (b.
 1962).
 In 2003, her daughter published a biography of her mother titled Always Wear Joy: My Mother, Bold and Beautiful.